Timeline

 1956 |

-Oxford City Council adopted the first green-belt outside London.
-This offered some protection to Headington, although building continued in the green-belt at Barton The Conventional District of Bayswater was formed by the Church of England to serve both the Barton and Sandhills estates |
+Oxford City Council adopted the first green belt outside London, offering protection to Headington north of the Bayswater Brook The Church of England created the Conventional District of Bayswater to serve both the Barton and Sandhills estates |

 |